byui-cs/CS345-course/week09/project.md

 <pre>testBed cs345/lab09 lab09.cpp</pre>

 Make sure your code passes all the tests without error.
-The following page table files are provided:
+The following page table files are provided (Found at `/home/cs345/week09`)

 *   **pageFile1.txt** : The page file presented in this document.
 *   **pageFile2.txt** : A more complex page table file.